steven-wood21/cs400-X-Team-74/x_team_rules.md

 * We can use Trello to track what needs to be done, what is being worked on, and what has been completed

 ## How will will communicate difficulties with a task assigned to us
+We can use Canvas to make an announcment to the whole group to ask for help or notify that it will take longer than expected.

 ## How we will back up each other to ensure that deadlines are not missed